-NYPD cops Louis Eppolito and Stephen Caracappa were convicted in 2006 for multiple murders on behalf of Lucchese crime family underboss Anthony "Gaspipe" Casso, and now Brooklyn federal judge Raymond J. Dearie has ruled that wrongful death lawsuits against the city by the victims' families may go to trial because "there was evidence to suggest the rubouts would not have occurred had Eppolito been kicked off the force or disciplined after he was 'caught red-handed' passing confidential police records to a mobster in 1984" as reported by Frank Donnelly for the Staten Island Advance:
+Eppolito and Caracappa were convicted in 2006 for multiple murders on behalf of Lucchese crime family underboss Anthony "Gaspipe" Casso, and last year Brooklyn federal judge Raymond J. Dearie ruled that wrongful death lawsuits against the city by the victims' families may go to trial because "there was evidence to suggest the rubouts would not have occurred had Eppolito been kicked off the force or disciplined after he was 'caught red-handed' passing confidential police records to a mobster in 1984" as reported by Frank Donnelly for the Staten Island Advance:

 Apparently in the mid-1980s the NYPD under Police Commissioner Benjamin Ward was not terribly interested in holding its dirty cops to account according to a 1994 report by the Mullen Commission, and in his court opinion Judge Dearier wrote: